 About Sara Soulati

-The Sara Soulati Health For Life Program features The Sara Soulati Method of EECP, a lifestyle modification program and total approach to disease prevention and treatment from head to toe.
+The Sara Soulati Health For Life Program features The Sara Soulati Method of EECP, a lifestyle modification program and total approach to disease prevention and treatment.